Overview & background

-Note: You can create one set of subfolders within the 'Plans' or 'Files' folder in your connected Box, Dropbox, or OneDrive account.
-The Plans or Files folders will automatically create those subfolders within Fieldwire.
-Only one layer of subfolders will push to Fieldwire.
+Note: You can create an unlimited set of subfolders within the 'Plans' or 'Files' folder in your connected Box, Dropbox, or OneDrive account.
+The Plans or Files folders will automatically create those subfolders within Fieldwire but the sub-entities have to have unique names.

 Note: Plans and Files that are stored under the ‘All Plans’ or 'All Files' folders in Fieldwire will appear as ‘loose files’ in the cloud storage of your choice.
 To Organize these, create a folder in Fieldwire or your cloud storage platform and move the 'loose files' into it.

 |Files stored under 'All Files' in Fieldwire:||How the files appear in Cloud Storage (OneDrive)|